entuland/rhotator/README.md

   `/rhotator memory [on|off|auto]`: displays or sets rotation memory for newly placed blocks

+  `/rhotator require_tool [on|off]`: displays or sets requirement of tool in inventory for newly placed nodes

   `/rhotator multi`: lists the configuration of the multitool

   `/rhotator multi invert_buttons [on|off]`: displays or sets mouse button inversion in the multitool